dpfu/reddit-comments-tool/README.md

-# reddit-comments-tool
+# Reddit Research Exporter

-Simple tool for fetching and downloading Reddit threads
+A simple, browser-based tool for exporting Reddit posts and comment threads for research, analysis, and archival.
+This tool fetches comment data as JSON, formats it hierarchically, and offers multiple output options.